mtzgroup/bigchem/README.md

 - Restart docker on each node `sudo service docker restart`

-- Run the following command to deploy BigChem and TeraChem to all nodes.
+- Run the following command to deploy BigChem and TeraChem to all nodes. **Note the second docker-compose file has a different name than the single-node file, `docker-compose.terachem.SWARM.yaml`.**

   ```sh
   docker stack deploy -c docker-compose.yaml -c docker/docker-compose.terachem.swarm.yaml --prune bigchem
   ```

 - BigChem and TeraChem will now be running on all nodes.
 It may take a few moments for the services to start since both images are large and will need to be downloaded and decompressed on all nodes.

 ## Getting into the Details